tauri-apps/window-vibrancy/.changes/state_control.md

 "window-vibrancy": "minor"
 ---

-Expose vibrancy state control for macos, default is follow window active state.
+Add a 3rd argument to `apply_vibrancy()` to control the vibrancy state, follows window active state by default.